Art of Facilitation Class

 Visiting Podcast Teachers

-Our classes -- each four weeks long -- fit well into busy and evolving lives, whether you're balancing work, family, writing and other arts, community and other service and practices.
-Here's what you get in each class:
+Our class fits well into busy and evolving lives, whether you're balancing work, family, writing and other arts, community or other service and practices.
+Here's what you'll receive in each class:

-Weekly podcast just for you, often featuring expert guest teachers.
+Weekly podcasts just for you, often featuring expert guest teachers.

-Reflections and practices for the care and feeding of the facilitator.
+Reflections and best practices for the care and feeding of the facilitator.

 Discussion forum to help you coalesce what you're learning.

 Art of Facilitation Resource Hub with lots of carefully-curated best-of-the-best resources.